GoncaloJoaoCorreia/kickassAPI/README.md

 An unofficial Java API for kickass.to partially inspired by https://github.com/fm4d/KickassAPI

+**Warning** this API is currently broken due to a change in the SSL certificate.
+A fix is being worked on.

 ## How to get it working

 Compile the source or [download the latest .jar binary](https://github.com/GoncaloJoaoCorreia/kickassAPI/releases/latest) directly and add it to your classpath.